mattbierner/vscode-emojisense/README.md

 - `emojisense.showOnColon`: Should emoji completions automatically be shown when you type a colon?
 Enabled by default.
 If you disable `showOnColon`, it is recomended that you have `quickSuggestions` enabled.

+- `emojisense.emojiDecoratorsEnabled`: Show emoji decorators inline for `:smile_cat:` markup in a file?
+Enabled by default in markdown.

 ## Per Language Configuration